unl-ml-art/generative-text-houmanradd/README.md

 ## Abstract

 IncThe project was about using DL to generate text from Drakula book.
+I used Drakula text as Fine-tuning for this project. my goal is to create new story with subject of love story.

 ## Model/Data